-Please check the Coronavirus: Waste Services page regularly for updates, services may be changed with short notice.
+Please check the COVID-19: Waste Services page regularly for updates, services may be changed with short notice.

 Household recycling centres

 - Bring proof of address.
 Only Buckinghamshire residents are able to use all the sites.
 Slough Borough Council residents are able to use Langley and Burnham sites only.

 - Only allow one person out of the vehicle whilst on site.